 A brief is a document with a set of requirements for a particular task.
 The client describes what the goals of a press release are, provides key points, and advises what he or she wants to achieve as an end result.
 A brief solves several issues simultaneously:

 - helps the service provider understand the main core of the task and plan the work to be undertaken;

 - helps clients define exactly what they need;

 - helps both parties to come to an agreement concerning a product they wish to obtain.

 A brief is aimed at settling all the issues that might arise before a given task is undertaken.
 In such a case both the service provider and the client gain an accurate understanding of the task, see the ways of solving it, and can agree on the desired outcome so both may have the same expectations.

 A press release brief is a one-page document that provides basic information about a newsworthy event and its significance to the media.
 It should include the who, what, when, where, why, and how of the story.
 Press releases are typically sent out by companies and organizations to announce new products or services, changes in leadership, new partnerships, mergers or acquisitions, and other major events.Andrew Tsionas, Kaizenzo Inc

 Why a Client Doesn’t Want to Write a Brief

 Jon Doe contacted the PRNEWS.io team for publication in the media.
-A business person who doesn’t want to be distracted by trivial things, John Doe considers brief writing a waste of time.
-For this reason, he delegates the responsibility to a service provider to take care of the brief on his behalf.
+A business person who doesn’t want to be distracted by trivial things, John Doe considers writing a brief a waste of time.
+For this reason, he delegated the responsibility to a service provider to take care of the brief on his behalf.

 Jon Doe says: